nervosnetwork/docs/docs/tutorials/step2.md

 ```

 * __Line 1__ - Defines the Wallet Class
-* __Line 2-3__ - Define the private variables to store the CKb API object and private key of the user who owns the wallet
+* __Line 2-3__ - Define the private variables to store the CKB API object and private key of the user who owns the wallet
-* __Line 5__ - Defines the constructor fhte class
+* __Line 5__ - Defines the constructor for the class
 * __Lines 6-8__ - Checks to see if the private key being sent is a String data type and has a length of 32, otherwise, it throws an error
 * __Lines 9-10__ - assigns the api and private key for storage